 Cairns solar panel statistics

-Australian Photovoltaic Institute data shows 25.6% of eligible dwellings in the Cairns local government area have rooftop solar panels.
+Australian Photovoltaic Institute data shows 25.6% of eligible dwellings have rooftop solar panels in Cairns.
 There are 54,727 dwellings in Cairns.

 Solar PV use by Cairns Regional Council

 Cairns Regional Council is a member of the national Cities Power Partnership program organised by the Climate Council.
 It committed to seven pledges as a part of the program and will also report on its progress to the Climate Council every six months.
 These pledges include efforts to:

 - Implement an education and behaviour change program for council officers, residents and businesses to support renewable energy, energy efficiency and sustainable transport;